top of page

 Students

-We run workshops at secondary schools, engaging students at NCEA levels 1-3.
+We run funded workshops at secondary schools, engaging students at NCEA levels 1-3.
 Workshops have multiple elements.
 They are captivating and fun, have engaging presentations, and include hands-on use of the DNAiTECH smartphone-interfaced DNA amplifying technology.
 The students can obtain numerous NCEA credits and ask important environmental questions about their local waterways.

 Teachers